 The electronic signature also helps to address the expectations in terms of speed as the insurer can immediately get the consent of his clients for the contrat and the SEPA mandate.

 Find the right payment mix for each use case

 Offering the adequate payment method is a great challenge both for the client acquisition and the perennity of the insurer’s revenues.
 Depending on the scenarios and the offers, it is crucial to adapt the payment methods and to find the right balance between clients’ and insurers’ benefits.

-In the case of a contractual offer (housing or car for example), the payment collection methods can differ to propose recurring payments on a monthly basis or a one-off payment for the whole contract period (once for a year).
-For an on-demand offer that does not requires a contract, as for emergency services, insurers have to come with an adapted payment method for one-off payments.
+In the case of a contractual offer (housing or car for example), the payment collection methods can differ to propose recurring payments on a monthly basis or a one-off payment for the whole contract period (once a year).
+For an on-demand offer that does not require a contract, as for emergency services, insurers have to come with an adapted payment method for one-off payments.